Vinod Dua remains 'extremely critical and fragile', says daughter | Entertainment

 The condition of veteran journalist Vinod Dua continues to be ''extremely critical and fragile'', his daughter and actor-comic Mallika Dua said on Tuesday.

-The 67-year-old journalist, a pioneer in Hindi broadcast journalism with stints in Doordarshan and NDTV, was last night moved to the Intensive Care Unit of Apollo Hospital on the advice of doctors here.
+The 67-year-old journalist, a Hindi broadcast journalism pioneer with stints in Doordarshan and NDTV, was last night moved to the Intensive Care Unit of Apollo Hospital on the advice of doctors here.

 ''... he was moved to the Apollo Hospital ICU last night where he can be cared for better.
 He remains extremely critical and fragile.
 He has been a fighter his entire life.
 Uncompromising and relentless.
 His family is the same when it comes to him,'' Mallika Dua wrote on her Instagram Story.